SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

-##Image Processing routines for Map and MapCube in SunPy
+## SunPy : Implementation of Image Processing routines for Map and MapCube

 ##### This proposal is still in progress.
-// Please be critical and leave any comments/suggestions you have at any place this way along with thy. - Name.

 ### Contact and Username info:

 ***